 Upon completion of the formation transactions, this offering and the concurrent CTO private placement, we expect our operations to be carried out through our Operating Partnership.
 Our wholly-owned subsidiary is the sole general partner of our Operating Partnership.
-We will hold an 86.6% limited partnership interest in our Operating Partnership, and CTO will hold, directly and indirectly, a 13.4% limited partnership interest in our Operating Partnership through its direct and indirect ownership of OP units received in exchange for the contribution of certain properties in the formation transactions.
+We will hold a % limited partnership interest in our Operating Partnership through its direct and indirect ownership of OP units received in exchange for the contribution of certain properties in the formation transactions.
 In general, OP units are exchangeable for cash or, at our election, shares of our common stock at a one-to-one ratio.
 See "Description of the Partnership Agreement of Alpine Income Property OP, LP."
 All of our real estate will be held by our Operating Partnership or its wholly-owned subsidiaries.